 Helping your child understand mental illness and what it means for your family will:

-Help your child to know that it is okay to talk about mental illness
+help your child to know that it is okay to talk about mental illness.

-Allow your child to ask questions and get the correct information
+allow your child to ask questions and get the correct information.

-Build understanding that can strengthen relationships.
+build an understanding that can strengthen relationships.